sptrakesh/grafana-geojson-datasource/README.md

 ## Versions
 Versions previous to `0.7` returned the raw *geo:json* data.
 This was in keeping with the support from the *trackmap* panel.
-Newer version (post 1.x) of the panel does not support *geo:json*, and hence this data source returns the same data in raw table form as documented by the panel.
+Newer version (2.x) of the panel does not support *geo:json*, and hence this data source returns the same data in raw table form as documented by the panel.